junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 Many health centers and midwives encourage pregnant women to come for regular prenatal (before birth) check ups and to talk about their health needs.
 If you are pregnant and have the chance to go for these check–ups, you will learn many things to help you prevent problems and have a healthier baby.

-If you are a midwife, you can provide an important service to mothers-to-be (and babies-to-be) by inviting them to come for prenatal check-ups—or by going to see them.
+If you are a midwife, you can provide an important service to mothers-to-be (and babies-to-be) by inviting them to come for prenatal check-ups, or by going to see them.
 It is a good idea to see them once a month for the first 6 months of pregnancy, twice a month during months 7 and 8, and once a week during the last month.

 Here are some important things prenatal care should cover: